ASAG-ISCAS/BdryReach/README.md

 ```
 ### 2.2.3 Parameter Configuration for Computing Reachable sets
 **Here, we adopt the same parameter settings as the Continuous Reachability Analyzer CORA.
-The meanings of each parameter can be found in CORA's documentation. please refer to the [manual of CORA](result_picture/Cora2021Manual.pdf).**
+The meanings of each parameter can be found in CORA's documentation.
+Please refer to the [manual of CORA](result_picture/Cora2021Manual.pdf).**
 ```cpp
     NonlinearSys<double> mysys(f, 2, 0, 2);
     ReachOptions<double> options;